Low-frequency and Moir\'e Floquet engineering: a review: Effective theories

-We have reviewed how quasienergies in the low frequency regime are constructed by introducing corrections to adiabatic limit when we are dealing with non-degenerate systems.
+\textit{Degenerate Low-Frequency Floquet Perturbation Theory}\\ We have reviewed how quasienergies in the low frequency regime are constructed by introducing corrections to the adiabatic limit when dealing with non-degenerate systems.
 For a generic Floquet system, however, often there can be degeneracies--for example when bands of different Floquet copies intersect as illustrated in Fig. \ref{fig:fpt_fig1}.
 Therefore, it is important to also study what happens in such a case, which we will review in this section following \cite{Rodriguez_Vega_2018}.
-When there are degeneracies present in the spectrum, we need to employ degenerate Floquet perturbation theory to correctly describe the effects of the drive.
+When there are degeneracies present in the spectrum, we need to employ degenerate Floquet perturbation theory to describe the drive's effects correctly.
 This concept has been used to describe heating processes in optical lattices\cite{Str_ter_2016,PhysRevA.92.043621}.

 Degeneracies can be present in the static energy spectrum, or arise from the overlap of Floquet copies of the spectrum.
 For example, consider a two-band system with \emph{non-degenerate} instantaneous energy eigenvalues $E_\alpha \neq E_\beta$.
 In Fig. \ref{fig:fpt_fig1}, we plot the unfolded zeroth order quasienergies, Eq. \eqref{eq:FAPTe0}, as a function of momentum.
 Degeneracies arise when $\epsilon_\alpha = \epsilon_\beta + n_k\Omega = m \Omega/2$ for integers $n_k,m$.
 For accidental or symmetry related degeneracies, $n_k=0$, one can restrict the unperturbed quasienergies to the first Floquet zone.